NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 may create a cloud help desk ticket to remove it.
 Only Parallel Works Cloud administrator can remove this storage.

-**How do I find my project's object storage [aka bucket or block storage] and access keys from Parallel Works?**
+**How do I find the project object storage,
+[aka bucket or block
+storage] and access keys from Parallel Works?**

 From the login page, click on the IDE icon located at the